 In the early years of independence, such economic transformational initiatives included the 1968/69 Mulungushi Economic Reforms, the Zambianisation program and the Matero Economic Reforms of 1969.
 In the 1990s, the Government implemented the privatization program which was aimed at transferring the majority of state assets to the private sector in which Zambian citizens were also to participate.

-The Citizens Economic Empowerment Commission is a body corporate which was established by the CEEC Act whose mandate is to promote broad based and equitable economic empowerment of citizens that are or have been marginalized or disadvantaged and whose access to economic resources and development capacity has been constrained due to various factors such as race, sex, educational background, status and disability.
+The Citizens Economic Empowerment Commission (CEEC), a statuary under the Ministry of Commerce, Trade & Industry (MCTI), is a body corporate which was established by the CEEC Act whose mandate is to promote broad based and equitable economic empowerment of citizens that are or have been marginalized or disadvantaged and whose access to economic resources and development capacity has been constrained due to various factors such as race, sex, educational background, status and disability.